 Certified B Corporations

-Eagle Protect gained B Corp certification in 2012 and is the world’s only disposable glove and clothing specialist to become a certified B Corp.
+Eagle Protect, certified in 2012, is the world’s only disposable glove and clothing specialist to become a certified B Corp.

 WHAT IS A CERTIFIED B CORPORATION?